MohammadAnas5/Movies-Recommandation-System/README.md

 ## Limitations ⚠️

 - The trained similarity model (`similarity.pkl`) is not uploaded to GitHub due to file size limitations.
-You will need to generate the similarity matrix locally using your movie dataset.
+If you want that, message me.

 ## Future Improvements 🌟